Primary Supervisor: Dr Iain Macaulay - email@example.com

 Secondary Supervisor: Chris Quince (EI)

-Using a range of techniques, including FACS, single-cell genomics, next-generation short- and long-read sequencing and bioinformatic analysis, the student will develop tools to isolate and analyse the genomes of individual cells from complex microbiomes.
-The student will subsequently apply these advances to the study of rare components of human microbiomes, revealing the extent of genetic diversity in these populations, beyond what could be observed with classical metagenomics.
+Using a range of techniques, including FACS, single-cell genomics, next generation sequencing and bioinformatics, the student will develop tools to isolate and analyse the genomes of individual cells from complex microbiomes and will apply these advances to the study of rare components of human microbiomes, revealing the extent of genetic diversity in these populations, beyond what could be observed with classical metagenomics.

 You can visit the Norwich Research Park Biosciences Doctoral Training Partnership pages for further information on eligibility and how to apply.